mattrmcg/equitalytics-frontend/README.md

 ![eql-gif](https://github.com/user-attachments/assets/6ee5c5c6-2a78-4a9c-9eac-6ee2e38e7c0a)

 [Equitalytics](https://www.equitalytics.net) is a platform for analyzing fundamental company filing data.
-Yearly filing data from over 2500 public companies is aggregated for quick and convenient access by users of the site.
+The intention is to provide easy and convenient access to filing metrics for over 2500 public companies.

 All data is aggregated, validated, and stored on a postgres instance.
 All metrics are sourced directly from the SEC.